auliahizkiazzahraf/GDrive-Multi-Folder-Upload-Automation-Using-Python/README.md

 **Full automation helps reduce manual uploads from hours to seconds!**

-This repo contains a simplified version of an automation I built at work to streamline monthly file uploads and permission management for each dealer's Google Drive folder.
+This repo contains a simplified version of an automation I built at work to streamline monthly file uploads and permission management for each files in Google Drive folder.

 ⚠️ **Note**
 This is a sanitized, public-safe version.
 No credentials or company data included.

 **🎯 Brief Concept**
-Every month, I need to upload Excel files to the company’s Google Drive, into folders with a fairly deep structure.
-Each dealer has their own folder, and inside it, there are year folders (2025, 2026, etc.).

-I need to upload the template file to all dealer folders, automatically rename it according to the dealer code, and grant access to each dealer’s email.
+Every month, I need to upload Excel files to Google Drive, into folders with a fairly deep structure.
+I need to upload the template file to all folders, automatically rename it according to the folder name, and grant access to each user's email.

 **Scripts Overview**
 1. upload_automation_sanitized.py
     Automates uploading Excel files to designated folders on Google Drive.
 Features include:
-     - Copying a template file per dealer
+     - Copying a template file per folder
      - Renaming files automatically
-     - Uploading to the respective dealer folders
+     - Uploading to the respective folders
 2. add_access_sanitized.py
     Automates adding access permissions to Google Drive folders or files.

 Both scripts are self-contained and rely only on standard Python libraries and pydrive

-**Features**
-- Automatically uploads a single Excel template to 70+ dealer folders.
-- Renames each file using the dealer code.
-- Optionally grants access to different emails per dealer.

 **Tech Stack**
 - Python + Google Drive API